baidocrazvan/baydock-leather/README.md

 ### Local Development

 - You must create your own database and user.
-- Run schema.sql to create tables (no demo data).
+- Run schema.sql (no demo data) or init.sql (with demo data) to create tables.
 - See Local Development Setup.

 ---